 If a manager were to lose a paper timesheet, accurately recovering the data is practically impossible.
-Furthermore, once the paper is returned to the office, someone must manually enter the timesheet data into the payroll software.
+Furthermore, once the paper is returned to the office, someone must manually enter the timesheet data into the payroll service.

 This is an inefficient process that wastes considerable working hours.
 There’s also a chance some handwriting is illegible, causing the manager to misenter the information.
 This would then cause payroll to run incorrectly, creating a hassle for both the employee and the employer.